 Once you start putting your investments and assets to work, your tax picture changes.
 Drawing from an IRA to pay off your mortgage might sound like a smart idea, but the tax hit can be enormous.
 If you are selling a home after being away on an extended work assignment, if you inherit money from a loved one, or if you’re a new widow or widower filing as an individual, your taxes may change yet again.
 These situations aren’t always pleasant to think about, but sound financial planning and the advice of a reliable financial advisor can make these adjustments as painless as possible.

-Subscribe now to our blog and podcast and get your FREE REPORT.
+Subscribe now to our blog and podcast and get your Complementary Report.
 See how your nest egg compares and what you can do about it.